 Contact Knowledgeable Attorneys in Baltimore for a Consultation

-The law firm of Schochor and Staton, P.A. has been fighting for the rights of Baltimore medical malpractice victims and their families for over thirty years.
+The law firm of Schochor, Staton, Goldberg, and Cardea, P.A. has been fighting for the rights of Baltimore medical malpractice victims and their families for over thirty years.
 If you’ve had a bad experience with telemedicine, give us a call today at 410-234-1000 or contact us online.
 Our lawyers serve clients in and around Baltimore, Maryland and Washington D.C.